Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 2018-06-27 - Remove reads marked as duplicate by BioBamBam
 ----------------------------------------------------------

 BioBamBam only marks reads as duplicate, but does not remove the after.
 The Tool has been updated to remove the flagged duplicates using samtools with the parameter `-F 1024`.
+This matches the pipeline used within the `Blueprints project <http://dcc.blueprint-epigenome.eu/#/md/chip_seq_grch37>`_.

+Also performed some tidying of the code to annotate issues that had been highlighted by pylint.